-Staff we spoke with stated they felt respected, supported and valued.
+Staff stated they felt respected, supported and valued.
 They were proud to work in the practice.

-The practice focused on the needs of patients and openness, honesty and transparency were demonstrated when responding to incidents and complaints.
+The practice focused on the needs of patients.

+Openness, honesty and transparency were demonstrated when responding to incidents and complaints.
 The provider was aware of and had systems to ensure compliance with the requirements of the Duty of Candour.